GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How do I add an click/press listeners to a widget in Flutter?

-In React Native, we can add various listeners to components using `Touchables` component or using `PanResponder`.
+In React Native, we can add various listeners to components using `Touchables` component or use `PanResponder`.

 ```javascript
 // React Native